image

 When choosing a plan, it’s important to consider where you’ll be living and how often you’ll be eating in the dining facilities.
 For example, if you think you’ll eat off-campus each weekend or have a quick breakfast in your room every morning, those decisions will affect which dining plan is the best match for your lifestyle.

-All students living on-campus, including first-year students, are required to purchase a dining plan in CAMS.
-If a plan is not selected the 10 meals/week will automatically be assigned.
+All students living on-campus, including first-year students, are required to purchase a dining plan in the student portal CAMS.
+First-year students can select the 14 meals/week or the All-Access Plan.
+All other residential students must select one of the available meal plans.
+If a plan is not selected the 14 meals/week will automatically be assigned.

-Students living off-campus may also purchase any available dining plan in CAMS to take advantage of the value and convenience of being able to eat on campus.
+Students living off-campus may also purchase any available dining plan in the student portal CAMS to take advantage of the value and convenience of eating on campus.

 Chose a plan that works best with your class schedule, lifestyle, and budget.